Geometric inequalities for critical metrics of the volume functional: Introduction

-It was proven in \cite{miaotamTAMS} that if $\Omega$ is a bounded domain with smooth boundary in a simply connected space form, then the corresponding space form metric is a Miao-Tam critical metric on $\Omega$ if and only if $\Omega$ is a geodesic ball.
-From this, as it was posed in [\cite{miaotamTAMS}, pg.
-2908], it is natural to ask whether geodesic balls are the only critical metrics whose boundary is isometric to a standard sphere.
-Next, as an application of Theorem \ref{thmMainA} we obtain the following partial answer to this question.
+It is well-known that if $\Omega$ is a bounded domain with smooth boundary in a simply connected space form, then the corresponding space form metric is a Miao-Tam critical metric on $\Omega$ if and only if $\Omega$ is a geodesic ball (see \cite{miaotamTAMS}).
+Therefore, it is natural to ask whether geodesic balls are the only critical metrics whose boundary is isometric to a standard sphere (see [\cite{miaotamTAMS}, pg.
+2908]).
+As an application of Theorem \ref{thmMainA}, we obtain the following partial answer to this question.

 \begin{corollary} Let $(M^n,\,g,\,f)$ be an $n$-dimensional compact scalar flat Miao-Tam critical metric with boundary isometric to a standard sphere $\mathbb{S}^{n-1}(r)$.
-If $r>\sqrt{2(n-1)f_{max}}$, then $(M^n,g)$ can not be isometric to a geodesic ball in a simply connected space form $\mathbb{R}^n$. \end{corollary}
+If $r>\sqrt{2(n-1)f_{max}}$, then $(M^n,\,g)$ can not be isometric to a geodesic ball in a simply connected space form $\mathbb{R}^n$. \end{corollary}

-In the sequel we going to establish a localized version of Theorem \ref{thmMainA}.
-To this end, we consider $MAX(f)$ to be the set where the maximum of $f$ is achieved, namely, and let $E$ be a single connected component of $M\setminus MAX(f).$ With these settings we have the following result.
+Proceeding, we shall establish a localized version of Theorem \ref{thmMainA} which can be also seen as an obstruction result.
+In order to do so, we consider $MAX(f)$ to be the set where the maximum of $f$ is achieved, namely, and let $E$ be a single connected component of $M\setminus MAX(f).$